txdat/notes/obsidian/engineering/system-design/distributed-system-practitioners.md

 	- all operations must be seen in the same order (global order)
 - causal consistency
 	- only operations that are causally related need to be seen in the same order (not global order)
-- eventual consistency = weak consistency
+- eventual consistency (a weak consistency model, not a synonym for the whole category)
-	- no guarantee for order of operations
+	- no guarantee for order of operations, only that replicas converge if updates stop

 #### isolation level
 ![[Pasted image 20260711215537.png | 600]]